TristanTruxal/The-Number-Game/README.md

 **Deliverables:**
 1. Fully functional server script in Python
-2. Client script in Python for players to connect and play the game
+2. Client side using html and javascript for players to connect and play the game
 3. documentation including setup instructions, game rules, and troubleshooting.
 4. basic unit tets to ensure functionality of the components.